nehanandi09/ninjaOne-client/readme.md

 - Improved Search, Filter, and Sort to work synchronously
 - Used 'required' in input fields and removed error messages
 - Refactored code in DeviceModal to remove errors and improve code quality
+- Fixed functionality for the 'x' button in Sort and Filter
+- Added a micro interactiom with the 'x' button in modals.
+- Added `aria-label` for icon buttons, input fields, and everywhere necessary
+- Added focus states for input fields and to buttons

 ### Further improvements that can be made